Announces "Carnaval" 2016 Gala to Benefit Programs That Celebrate Latino Culture Through Dance

 Benefit Committee: Ronald K. Brown, Brian and Shirley Colona, Ann Marie DeAngelo, The Fribourg Family, Lois Greenfield, Lourdes Lopez, Lar Lubovitch, Annabelle Lopez Ochoa, Arturo O'Farrill, Xiomara Reyes, Olivier Rustat, Septime Webre, William Whitener, Lisa & Mehmet Oz, Michelle & Stephen Dizard, Herb Scannell, Prince International Corporation and PricewaterhouseCoopers LLP.

-Attire for the event is festive Black Tie.
-To purchase tickets, a table, a journal advertisement, or for more information, please contact Danielle Aversa at (212) 362-6710, x 44 or email@example.com.
+The attire for the event is a festive Black Tie.
+To purchase tickets, a table, a journal advertisement, or for more information, please contact Danielle Aversa at (212) 362-6710, x 44, or firstname.lastname@example.org.

 ABOUT BALLET HISPÁNICO